 Make an All Souls Day memorial gift

 The saints and the blessed dead relate to us in heavenly ways that are analogous to how we knew them in this life.
 Precisely how our prayers for the dead help them to attain the beatific vision is deeply mysterious, but we know that it does have a positive effect.
 Today is the day when the Church highlights to us that the grace of the most important prayer of the Church belongs to heaven and earth, to the living and to the dead.
-This Mass draws the entirety of the Communion of Saints together (in heaven and on earth), preparing us all for our mission and enabling us to participate, even now, in the divine life of Jesus Christ.
+This Mass draws the entirety of the communion of saints together, preparing us all for our mission and enabling us to participate, even now, in the divine life of Jesus Christ.

 This piece was originally published on November 2, 2015, on WordonFire.org.